Community Bank of Georgia

 Capital & Safety Analysis

-According to FDIC financial data, Community Bank of Georgia holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject Community Bank of Georgia to additional regulatory scrutiny.
+According to FDIC financial data, Community Bank of Georgia holds a Tier 1 capital ratio of 10.75%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning Community Bank of Georgia has a strong buffer to absorb potential losses.

 Key Financial Metrics